About Us: Farm Stays In The Lake District

 Our Farm

-Snittlegarth was bought in 1945 by the Green family, and has been passed through 3 generations and is primarily permanent pasture for beef and sheep.
-Our three identical lodges are located on the edge of our property, but if you’re lucky, you might spot some of our chickens, pigs or horses from your window!
+Snittlegarth was bought in 1945 by the Green family, and since then it has been passed through 3 generations.
+Our family farm is primarily permanent pasture for beef and sheep, but if you’re lucky, you might spot some of our chickens, pigs or horses from your window!
+Our farm stay boasts an unrivalled location near Ireby with views of Binsey fell, and there’s endless things to explore in the local area.
+Learn more about our heritage, and our unique Lake District farm stays, or simply book your trip online now.

 Our Heritage

 In the late 1800s and early 20th century, Snittlegarth was owned by Lord Gillford and extended to 12,000 acres.
-It was said Lord and Lady Gillford travelled from London by train and then horse and carriage to their country estate with guests including Emily Pankhurst.
+It was said Lord and Lady Gillford travelled from London by train and then horse and carriage to their country estate with guests including Emily Pankhurst, a key historic figure in the women’s suffrage movement.

 The Wildlife

-We are blessed with many species of British wildlife including roe deer, hares, and a range of British and garden birds.
-On the farm, we are passionate about all aspects of wildlife and conservation and pride ourselves on the variety of species.
+The woodlands that surround our farm are blessed with many species of British wildlife including roe deer, hares, and a range of British and garden birds.
+On the farm, we are passionate about all aspects of wildlife and conservation, and we pride ourselves on the variety of species that we live alongside.
 For many years the farm has been a part of different stewardship and conservation schemes to enhance British wildlife, flora and fauna.